 CPA ASB is responsible for the recruitment of students throughout the region and training them to become our future members.
-A key indicator of the future pool of new members is the intake in the Core 1 course.
-Intake has remained stable for Newfoundland and Labrador with 61 registrations in fiscal 2023 compared to a five-year average intake of 63.
-Newfoundland and Labrador saw a total of 97 new learners in either the CPA PEP or CPA Preparatory programs in the year, versus a five-year average of 94.
+A key indicator of the future pool of new members is the intake in the Core 1 course, which continues to remain stable for Newfoundland and Labrador, with intake for fiscal year 2024 at 66 registrations versus a five-year average of 64.
+Newfoundland and Labrador saw a total of 111 new learners in either the CPA PEP or CPA Preparatory courses in the year versus a five-year average of 98.

-The CPA PEP program was successfully completed by 43 Newfoundland and Labrador candidates in 2022, through successful completion of the Common Final Examination at either our May or September 2022 exam offering.
-We were delighted to host a convocation in June 2023 celebrating the success of those graduates.
+The CPA PEP program and Common Final Examination was successfully completed by 41 Newfoundland and Labrador Candidates at either our May or September 2023 exam offering.
+We were delighted to host a convocation in June 2024 celebrating the success of those graduates.

-While we continue delivery and recruitment of students into the current education program, efforts are ongoing to reevaluate the program to ensure it is ready for the profession of the future.
-The profession has adopted a new competency map and has now launched a new multi-year certification project to ensure our profession is ready for our role in the future economy, ensuring our students are trained to the roles of the future and our current members are provided resources to support their continued development and maintain their position as trusted advisors and leaders.
+While we continue delivery and recruitment of students into the current education program, efforts are ongoing to re-evaluate the program to ensure it is ready for the profession of the future.
+The profession has adopted a new competency map and has launched a multi-year certification project to ensure our students are trained to succeed in the roles of the CPA of the future.